Perfect Puglia Road Trip & Bike Tour Itinerary- 14 Nights

 The city is perched on a hill of about 200 mt and its ancient village consists of alleys and streets that intertwine until you reach the highest part where the majestic Cathedral of Santa Maria dell’Assunzione is located.

-During our private walking tour you will experience the old town centre, and be immersed in a tangle of winding streets that intersect with squares, alleys and courtyards.
+During our private Puglia road trip you will experience the old town centre, and be immersed in a tangle of winding streets that intersect with squares, alleys and courtyards.

 Our private walking tour in Ostuni is characterized by a combination of history, sea and magic.
 Not to mention the flavors and aromas typical of this land which you will have the opportunity to sample.

 Day 4: Alberobello to Lecce, afternoon private tour